The NIE Visiting Artist Programme is one of NIE’s signature programmes designed to develop the arts, and arts education

-This is an open elective, without pre-requisite, offered to all NIE and NTU undergraduate students.
+This is an unrestricted elective, without pre-requisite, offered to all NIE and NTU undergraduate students.

-There are only 10 spaces for this project so early registration is advised.
-Registration is free for all students but there will be a nominal fee of $150 for all other participants.
-Please note, however, that commitment to the project is necessary.
+As places are limited, early registration is advised.
+Registration is free for all NIE / NTU students but there will be a nominal fee of $150 for all other participants.

-Please email the VPA office at firstname.lastname@example.org for registration and payment (if applicable) details.
+Please email the VPA office at firstname.lastname@example.org for registration details.